MicrosoftDocs/windows-dev-docs/windows-apps-src/design/layout/attached-layouts.md

 2. (Optional) Define your dependency properties that when changed will invalidate the layout.
 3. Initialize any state object that will be required by the layout as part of the [InitializeForContextCore](/uwp/api/microsoft.ui.xaml.controls.virtualizinglayout.initializeforcontextcore).
 Stash it with the host container by using the [LayoutState](/uwp/api/microsoft.ui.xaml.controls.layoutcontext.layoutstate) provided with the context.
 4. Override the [MeasureOverride](/uwp/api/microsoft.ui.xaml.controls.virtualizinglayout.measureoverride) and call the [Measure](/uwp/api/windows.ui.xaml.uielement.measure) method for each child that should be realized.
-   1. The [GetOrCreateElementAt](/uwp/api/microsoft.ui.xaml.controls.virtualizinglayoutcontext.getorcreateelementat) method is used to retrieve a UIElement that has been prepared by the framework (e.g. data bindings applied).
+   1. The [GetOrCreateElementAt](/uwp/api/microsoft.ui.xaml.controls.virtualizinglayoutcontext.getorcreateelementat) method is used to retrieve a UIElement that has been prepared by the framework (for example, data bindings applied).
 5. Override the [ArrangeOverride](/uwp/api/microsoft.ui.xaml.controls.virtualizinglayout.arrangeoverride) and call the [Arrange](/uwp/api/windows.ui.xaml.uielement.arrange) method for each realized child.
 6. (Optional) Clean up any saved state as part of the [UninitializeForContextCore](/uwp/api/microsoft.ui.xaml.controls.virtualizinglayout.uninitializeforcontextcore).